 Example: “I haven’t heard back from you, so I’m going to assume you’ve gone in a different direction or your priorities have changed.
 Let me know if we can be of assistance in the future.”

 If any of these trigger events occur:

-- Reach out to a decision maker after a blocker leaves the company: The road may be clearer for you for make a sale.
+Reach out to a decision-maker after a blocker leaves the company.
+The road may be clearer for you to make a sale.

-- Congratulate them on a funding round: More resources usually means growth, and growth means addressing priorities that weren't previously top-of-mind.
+Congratulate them on a funding round.
+Having more resources usually means growth, and growth means addressing priorities that weren't previously top-of-mind.

 If you lost the deal:

-- Check how things are going a month after implementing a competitor's product
+1. Check how things are going a month after implementing a competitor's product.

-- Check how things are going as their contract with a competitor is winding down
+2. Check how things are going as their contract with a competitor is winding down.